scalapb/zio-grpc/docs/basics.md

 ---
 title: Basics Tutorial
-description: A basic tutorial introduction to gRPC in Java.
+description: A basic tutorial introduction to ZIO gRPC
 ---

 This tutorial provides a basic introduction to Scala programmers to working with ZIO gRPC.